 Psalm 98 – A New Song for His Marvelous Things

-This Psalm is simply titled, A Psalm, and it is the only one given that simple title with no other explanation.
-Like Psalm 96, it speaks of praise to God for His work of salvation in widening circles – first Israel, then all the earth, finally all creation.
+This psalm is simply titled A Psalm, and it is the only one given that simple title with no other explanation.
+Like Psalm 96, it speaks of praise to God for His work of salvation in widening circles – first Israel, then all the earth, and finally all creation.

 “A noble, spirit-stirring Psalm.
 It may have been written on the occasion of a great national triumph at the time; but may, perhaps, afterwards be taken up at the period of the great millennial restoration of all things.”
-(Chalmers, cited in Spurgeon)
+(Thomas Chalmers, cited in Charles Spurgeon)

 A. Singing praise to the Savior.